-Abstract Expressionism and German Expressionism have had the greatest influence on my painting style.
-The physical action of painting is primary to my style of painting.
-I do not formally plan a composition, but rather a painting develops, much like a dance, from one action to the next and to the next and so on.
+The greatest influences on my artwork have come from German Expressionism and Abstract Expressionism.
+Both movements stress the physical action of painting and this aspect is primary to my style of painting.
+I do not formally plan a composition, but rather a painting develops, much like a dance, from one action to the next and the next and so on.